Niharika-Rai/tdm202/README.md

 # TDM 202
-A portfolio of data mine seminar projects for Purdue's TDM 202.
+A portfolio of data mine seminar projects for Purdue's TDM 202 class.